wiet-industries/notarial-blockchain/README.md

 ## Core

-Rendezvous server which manage nodes connection
+Rendezvous server which manages nodes connection

 Core is a virtual private server with public IP, is listening on both TCP and UDP ports.